arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * What does your computer do when you wait?
 * Explain Unicode/Database Transactions to a 5 year old child
 * Defend the monolithic architecture
+* What does it mean to be a "Professional Developer"?

 ####[[↑]](#toc) <a name='patterns'>Questions about Design Patterns:</a>